 Transcribe supports the following foot pedals:

-After you load your audio, simply click on the foot pedal icon in the audio toolbar to get started.
+After you load your audio or video, simply click on the foot pedal icon in the toolbar below the player to get started.